 If you smoke close to that window, I’ll be fine.
 But let’s start this out.
 After getting your A-Levels, you first enrolled in a Communications Degree at a university in Rome, but then you left for London.
 So, my first question is: why London?

 I was 18, I had just finished school and wanted some real-life experience.
 I went to London since I already spoke English well and because it is a place full of opportunities and inspiration.
 You know, London is a kind of a European New York, and it turned out to be the perfect choice to make for what I was looking for.
-I started working as a waiter at Miraggio, in Fulham Broadway; sadly, the restaurant has now closed down.
+I started working as a waiter at Miraggio, in Fulham Broadway; sadly, the restaurant was shut down.
 I basically took a gap year; I left Rome with just a suitcase and £200 in my pocket, and that’s all.
 I wanted something different from what I had experienced in school.
 But I was not running away.

 Did you move to London on your own?